 Let us know via e-mail.
 This way we can keep the photo's family updated.
 No problemo!

 What you shouldn't do: disappear without word in presuming that someone else will step up and take over.
 Abandoned photos are rarely if ever re-adopted.
 Let us know via e-mail.
 We promise not to bite!
 Life happens.
 Common courtesy ain't so common any more.
 Awesome manners rock!

 We realize first-hand that cleaning hurricane-battered images isn't as easy as it may look, and that our images pose advanced challenges.
 But don't forget that families closely watch our adoption albums, and have been instructed to count 3 months forward from a given date.
 Please also remember that you offered to volunteer to help Sandy families.
 Not make them sad.
-Abandoned images also damage CARE's reputation.
+Additionally, abandoned images damage CARE's reputation.

 → Food for thought: Would you abandon a paying client's project without word or apology?
 Probably not.
 Your reputation would suffer and you'd never (!) be hired again.
 Show CARE the same respect by remaining communicative!